 If your friend or loved one could possibly be in another jail you should look here, too: Texas Jails

 A mugshot, or jail booking picture, is a photograph that the jail takes during jail intake processing.
-A mugshot is make of one full face and one profile photo.
+A mugshot is made up of one full face photo and one profile photo.
 Your full name and jail booking number will appear on the pictures, and they will be stored at the jail.